Resourcecode-project/py-resourcecode/README.md

 The `resourcecode`package goes along with a companion [Web Portal](https://resourcecode.ifremer.fr/resources) that allows to see some of its functionalities in action.

-Detailed information about the data availibily, tutorials, etc. can be found in the [resources](https://resourcecode.ifremer.fr/resources) page.
+Detailed information about the data availability, tutorials, etc. can be found in the [resources](https://resourcecode.ifremer.fr/resources) page.

 Exploration of the hindcast database and some of data exploratory tools are in the [explore](https://resourcecode.ifremer.fr/explore) page.